Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar: Introduction

 \section{Introduction}

-The evolution of accreting neutron stars (NSs) in low-mass X-ray binaries (LMXBs) as progenitors of millisecond radio pulsars (MSPs) involves distinct phases \citep{Alpar1982}, with transitional MSPs (tMSPs) representing one of the most intriguing stages of this process due to their unique properties \citep{campana18b, papitto22}.
-PSR\,J1023$+$0038 (hereafter J1023) is the prototypical tMSP \citep{Archibald2009}, offering an exceptional opportunity to study these enigmatic objects in detail.
+The evolution of accreting neutron stars (NSs) in low-mass X-ray binaries (LMXBs) as progenitors of millisecond radio pulsars (MSPs) involves distinct phases \citep{Alpar1982}, with transitional MSPs (tMSPs) representing the most intriguing stage of this process due to their unique properties \citep{campana18b, papitto22}.
+PSR\,J1023$+$0038 (J1023) is the prototypical tMSP \citep{Archibald2009}, offering an opportunity to study these enigmatic objects in detail.
 Detected in 2007 as a radio MSP with a spin period of 1.69\,ms, J1023 orbits a 0.24 $M_{\odot}$ star every 4.75 hours \citep{Archibald2009}.

 In 2013, J1023 experienced dramatic changes in its emission properties, ceasing its radio pulsations and exhibiting increased emission across the electromagnetic spectrum \citep{Stappers2014,Patruno2014}.
 J1023 has since remained in an active state, characterized by subluminous X-ray emission with an average luminosity of $\simeq \times$100 synthesized beam areas.
-When signal-to-noise permitted, we fitted a power-law of the form $F_\nu \propto \nu^\alpha$ to channelized flux densities to determine the spectral index $\alpha$.
+For MFS images where J1023 was detected at ${>}20\sigma$ (corresponding to ${>}5\sigma$ in each channelized image), we fitted a power-law of the form $F_\nu \propto \nu^\alpha$ to channelized flux densities to determine the intra-band spectral index $\alpha$.